-- (c) In order to prevent voter confusion, the document shall be easily distinguishable from the publicity pamphlet that is required to be produced by the secretary of state pursuant to section 19-123. - 2 Sponsor debates among candidates, in such manner as determined by the commission.
+- (c) In order to prevent voter confusion, the document shall be easily distinguishable from the publicity pamphlet that is required to be produced by the secretary of state pursuant to section 19-123. - 2.
+Sponsor debates among candidates, in such manner as determined by the commission.
 The commission shall require participating candidates to attend and participate in debates and may specify by rule penalties for nonparticipation.
 The commission shall invite and permit nonparticipating candidates to participate in debates. - 3.
 Prescribe forms for reports, statements, notices and other documents required by this article.
 The commission shall not require a candidate to use a reporting system other than the reporting system jointly approved by the commission and the office of the secretary of state. - 4.
 Prepare and publish instructions setting forth methods of bookkeeping and preservation of records to facilitate compliance with this article and explaining the duties of persons and committees under this article. - 5.
 Produce a yearly report describing the commission's activities and any recommendations for changes of law, administration or funding amounts and accounting for monies in the fund. - 6.
 Adopt rules to implement the reporting requirements of section 16-958, subsections D and E. - 7.
 Enforce this article, ensure that money from the fund is placed in candidate campaign accounts or otherwise spent as specified in this article and not otherwise, monitor reports filed pursuant to this chapter and financial records of candidates as needed and ensure that money required by this article to be paid to the fund is deposited in the fund.
 The commission shall not take action on any external complaint that is filed more than ninety days after the postelection report is filed or ninety days after the completion of the canvass of the election to which the complaint relates, whichever is later. - B. The commission may subpoena witnesses, compel their attendance and testimony, administer oaths and affirmations, take evidence and require by subpoena the production of any books, papers, records or other items material to the performance of the commission's duties or the exercise of its powers. - C. The commission may adopt rules to carry out the purposes of this article and to govern procedures of the commission.
-Commission rule making is exempt from title 41, chapter 6, article 3.
 The commission shall propose and adopt rules in public meetings, with at least sixty days allowed for interested parties to comment after the rules are proposed.
-The commission shall also file a notice of exempt rule making and the proposed rule in the format prescribed in section 41-1022 with the secretary of state's office for publication in the Arizona administrative register.
-After consideration of the rule in an open meeting.
-Any rules given final approval in an open meeting shall be filed in the format prescribed in section 41-1022 with the secretary of state's office for publication is the article approval in an open meeting shall be filed in the format prescribed in section 41-1022 with the secretary of state's office for publication is the article approval in an open meeting shall be filed in the format prescribed in section 41-1022 with the secretary of state's office for publication is the article approval final approval in an open meeting shall be filed in the format prescribed in section 41-1022 with the secretary of state's office for publication in the Arizona administrative register.
+The commission shall also file the proposed rule in the format prescribed in section 41-1022 with the secretary of state's office for publication in the Arizona administrative register.
+After consideration of the comments received in the sixty day comment period, the commission may adopt the rule in an open meeting.
+Any rules given final approval in an open meeting shall be filed in the format prescribed in section 41-1022 with the secretary of state's office for publication in the Arizona administrative register.
 Any rules adopted by the commission shall only be applied prospectively from the date the rule was adopted. - D. Rules adopted by the commission are not effective until January 1 in the year following the adoption of the rule, except that rules adopted by unanimous vote of the commission may be made immediately effective and enforceable. - E. If, in the view of the commission, the action of a particular candidate or committee requires immediate change to a commission rule, a unanimous vote of the commission is required.
 Any rule change made pursuant to this subsection that is enacted with less than a unanimous vote takes effect for the next election cycle.